 We are a small rescue organization that provides loving care, but with limited funds and no staff, we are run 100% by volunteers.
-We donate our personal time and property to care for equine, and we aim to continue as long as we can.
+We donate our personal time to care for the equines and we aim to continue as long as we can.

 Donations graciously given by our supporters pay for the horses and donkeys’ needs, and we could not do this without such wonderful generosity and great discretion on how funds are spent.
-We have few volunteers since we are very rural, but those are very appreciated for the time they freely give to help these sweet horses.
+We have few but fabulous volunteers since we are very rural, but all volunteers are very appreciated for the time they freely give to help these sweet equines.

 Though the horses and donkeys enjoy relaxed pasture life in a herd, we have limited space with no free grazing.
 Because of this, hay and/or feed and supplements must be purchased or donated and fed to every horse and donkey everyday by the volunteers.

 If you need to find a new home for your equine, please consider all of the above and how what you can do to assist in the rehoming of your equines.
 In doing so, here are some things you might want to consider:

 Have you advertised your equine on social media, Craigslist, or equine ads to find and 'approve' someone to purchase or take your equine yourself?
 If so, we will be glad to share your listing and have those interested contact you directly.
 We will help you network your equine so you can interview, approve, and choose its future owner and keep in touch with them and your equine over the years.

-We can discuss questions for interested parties in your process of finding a new home to avoid kill buyers, horse traders, and bad homes.
-In exchange for our time and efforts, a donation to the equine is appropriate and greatly appreciated.
+We can discuss questions you should ask interested parties in your process of finding a new home to avoid kill buyers, horse traders, and bad homes.

 If we have space and you want your equine to come here, can you provide for the horse's ongoing feed and health care needs?
-If not, will your friends and family donate to us to help support your horse for the rest of its life?
-Can you raise funds for us to provide for your horse in other ways?
+If not, will your friends and family donate to us to help support your equine?
+Can you raise funds for us to provide for your horse or donkey in other ways?
 Do you have an asset or items you can sell to raise such funds or donate to us so that we can sell it to raise those funds?
 Any assistance and donations are always a huge help.

 If you are rehoming your equine because it is lame, disabled, in poor health, elderly, or a 'companion only', have you considered all options including humane euthanasia?
-By asking us to take your equine, you are asking us to decide when it should be put down.
-Passing that decision on to us is very unfair.
-I can discuss options with you and, if appropriate, refer you to financial resources available for humane euthanasia.
+We can discuss options with you and, if appropriate, refer you to financial resources available for humane euthanasia.

-Do not tell me you do not want your equine to go to an auction, and that is why you are contacting us.
+Do not tell us you don't want your equine to go to an auction and that is why you are contacting us.
 What that tells me is that you are willing to get rid of it or you are using that as leverage so that we will jump in to save the equine.
-I find that very dishonest, making me mad and less willing to help.
-If you take your equine to an auction and a kill buyer purchases it—that is on you, not me.
+I find that very dishonest.
+If you take your equines to an auction and a kill buyer purchases it—that is on you, not me.